rolling-scopes-school/tasks/stage1/modules/clean-code/materials/generic-principles.md

 **History:**

 A design principle used by the U.S. Navy in 1960.
 The KISS principle states that most systems work best if they remain simple rather than become more complex.
 Therefore, in design, simplicity should be a key goal and unnecessary complexity should be avoided.
-The phrase was associated with aircraft designer Clarence Johnson (1910-1990).
+The phrase was associated with an aircraft designer Clarence Johnson (1910-1990).
 In the 1970s, the term "KISS principle" was widely used.
 Variations on the phrase include "Keep it Simple, Silly", "keep it short and simple", "keep it simple and straightforward", and "keep it small and simple."

 [More on Wikipedia](https://en.wikipedia.org/wiki/KISS_principle)